 Five years later, he would be dead.

 Born in 1897, a native of Mississippi, Jimmie Rodgers, along with the Carter Family, would influence generations of country musicians to come as the Blue Yodeler with songs like “In the Jailhouse Now,” “Frankie and Johnnie”, “California Blues”, and “T for Texas.”

-In this this film from 1930, Jimmie Rodgers stars as The Singing Brakeman, performing songs on the platform at the station as he waits for the next train to roll into town.
+In this this film from 1930 Jimmie Rodgers stars as The Singing Brakeman, performing songs on the platform at a station as he waits for the next train to roll into town.